containernetworking/cni/README.md

           RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)
 ```

+## What might CNI do in the future?

+CNI currently covers a wide range of needs for network configuration due to it simple model and API.
+However, in the future CNI might want to branch out into other directions:

+- Dynamic updates to existing network configuration
+- Dynamic policies for network bandwidth and firewall rules

+If these topics of are interest please contact the team via the mailing list or IRC and find some like minded people in the community to put a proposal together.

 ## Contact

 For any questions about CNI, please reach out on the mailing list or IRC: